JuliaImages/Images.jl/doc/function_reference.md

 <br />
 ```
 convert(Image, A)
+convert(Array, img)
 convert(Image{HSV}, img)
-convert(Array, img)
 ```
 The first creates a 2d image from an array, setting up default properties.
-The data array is assumed to be in "vertical-major" order, and if color is encoded as a dimension of the array it must be the 3rd dimension.
-The second syntax allows you to convert from one colorspace to another.
+The data array is assumed to be in "vertical-major" order, and an m-by-n-by-3 array will be assumed to encode color along its third dimension.

-`convert(Array, img)` works in the opposite direction, permuting dimensions (if needed) to put it in standard storage order.
+`convert(Array, img)` works in the opposite direction, permuting dimensions (if needed) to put it in Matlab-standard storage order.

+The third syntax allows you to convert from one colorspace to another.

 <br />
 ```